 I used to hear the adults going through the brush with those rolls getting to the campsight.
 You'd often see three or four of them packing that.
 I've seen them when they pack that roofing.
 Sometimes groups moved seven or eight miles cross-country.
 They crossed the country to the sugar bush where they had their camps built up prepared for camping.
 Some of them travelled by canoes.

-However they travelled to the sugar bush, when they got the big bark sheets there they would unroll them and put them on the ash wigwam framework, which was left there from season to season, and which, by then, had been readied by the parties who had gone on ahead.
+However they travelled to the sugar bush, when they got the big bark sheets there they would unroll them and put them on the ash wigwam framework.
+The framework was left there from season to season, and by the time they arrived it had been readied by the parties who had gone on ahead.